Suzanna-Linn/slua/docs/moving-if-and-loops.md

 </td></tr></table>
 The "then" and "else" parts are values or expressions instead of statements.
 The "else" is mandatory.
 There is no "end".

-The LSL constants TRUE and FALSE exist, but they can't be used in the same way.
-They are numbers and have values 1 and 0.
-In SLua true and false are boolean values.
+The constants TRUE and FALSE, uppercase, DON't exist in SLua.
+We will get a ni value if we try to use them.
+Using the values 1 and 0 doesn't work:
-<pre class="language-slua"><code class="language-slua">local isOk = FALSE
+<pre class="language-slua"><code class="language-slua">local isOk = 0
 if isOk then
 	-- always true
   	print("yes, 0 is true")
 end</code></pre>
-In SLua, FALSE, with a value of 0, is true.
+In SLua, 0 is true.
 The only false values in SLua are the boolean false and nil.

 The variables must be compared with the default value of their type.